GJYWang/conMItion/README.md

 ### Step 1 & 2: Calculate Associations & Generate Permutation Distributions

 Calculate the associations using MI and CMI.
 This step utilizes the `parallel` package to enhance computational efficiency.
 Generate bootstrapped/permutation distributions for estimating statistical significance.
 This step is divided into 500 jobs and distributed across multiple computing nodes.
+Please change mxqsub to other job submission command such as qsub based on the system.

 To execute these steps, run: